 4. You’ll hear a clicking sound as the magnetic impulses are released.
 You’ll also feel a tapping or knocking sensation beneath the magnetic coil.

 5. The treatment can last 30 to 60 minutes.
-You can drive yourself home after the procedure and resume normal activities.
+You can drive yourself home after the procedure and resume your usual activities.

 There are many possible benefits of TMS therapy.
 Researchers are still studying the procedure, but it may help the following conditions: